Can’t Pope Leo make better arguments against the war?

 To say that every conflict can and should be resolved by negotiation is to suggest that the appropriate solution to the conflict lies somewhere between the stands of the two contesting parties: if each side will give a little, peace can be preserved.
 But what if one side is a peaceful, democratic society that only wants to preserve its security, while the other is an oppressive regime, with an inclination toward terrorism, bent on world domination?
 The former country cannot compromise without sacrificing principles and tolerating injustice; the latter country will not compromise at all.
 Negotiation will not be the solution.

 Even if they do not support Trump, most Americans will readily agree that the situation in the Middle East resembles the scenario sketched in the paragraph above.
-The Iranian regime is inhuman, oppressive, and dangerous; threat to its neighbors and to its own people.
+The Iranian regime is inhuman, oppressive, and dangerous—a threat to its neighbors and to its own people.
 It is a chief sponsor of terrorist activities all around the world.
-We cannot accept a negotiated compromise that would allow Iran to indulge in a little bit of terrorism.)
+(We cannot accept a negotiated compromise that would allow Iran to indulge in a little bit of terrorism.)
 It is frightening to contemplate what the Islamist government would do with nuclear weapons, and negotiations have failed to secure that government’s agreement to abandon the pursuit of nuclear weaponry.

 So it is easy for the Trump administration to make that case that negotiations have proven fruitless, and some more aggressive action against Iran is now necessary.
 If his only plea is for more “dialogue,” the Pope is not likely to change minds.

 Pope Leo did begin to introduce such arguments on Sunday, when he commented on the spread of the fighting into Lebanon.
-There, he said, “Thousands of innocent people been killed, and countless others have been forced to flee their homes.”
+There, he said, “Thousands of innocent people have been killed, and countless others have been forced to flee their homes.”
 He noted that the latest attacks had “struck schools, hospitals, and residential areas.”
 Here the Pope was calling attention to two of the criteria traditionally set by the just-war tradition: proportionality and discrimination.
-Will the war cause death and destruction at a level that is disproportionate to the benefits that will be achieved— bearing in mind that the outcome of a war is always uncertain, so we cannot be overly confident about those benefits?
+Will the war cause death and destruction at a level that is disproportionate to the benefits that will be achieved—bearing in mind that the outcome of a war is always uncertain, so we cannot be overly confident about those benefits?
 Will Israel and the US conduct the fighting in a way that discriminates between enemy combatants and civilians, so that as far as possible, innocent lives will be spared?

-The question to be asked— the moral challenge to be addressed— is not whether the elimination of Iranian terrorism and the liberation of the Iranian people are worthy goals.
+The question to be asked—the moral challenge to be addressed—is not whether the elimination of Iranian terrorism and the liberation of the Iranian people are worthy goals.
 The question is whether those goals can be achieved by war, and at what cost.

 All comments are moderated.
 To lighten our editing burden, only current donors are allowed to Sound Off.
 If you are a current donor, log in to see the comment form; otherwise please support our work, and Sound Off!